ddmitov/perl-executing-browser/README.md

 * Perl modules can be loaded from a custom directory without system-wide installation using PATH and/or PERLLIB environment variables.
 * Any version of Perl 5 can be selected from configuration file or by clicking a special URL.
 * Multiple directories can be added to the PATH environment variable of every locally executed script.
+* Scripts and their HTML-based interfaces can be extracted and run from standard ZIP packages.

 **Networking:**
 * PEB will open only pages from a predefined list of allowed domain names.